nus-cs2103-AY2324S2/ip/docs/README.md

 Example: Calling `find book` will display all tasks that contain `book` in their description

+Note, the `word` used to locate a task is case sensitive

 ### Exiting

 Calling `bye` or clicking on the red cross closes Zoe